Service Animals in the Workplace: Considerations under the Americans with Disabilities Act and Colorado law.

 Under federal law, the use of a service animal may constitute a reasonable accommodation to which a qualified individual with a disability may be entitled.
 The ADA requires an employer, upon notice that an accommodation may be necessary, to engage in an interactive process to determine whether a “reasonable accommodation” can be provided so that the disabled employee can perform the essential functions of the job without causing an undue hardship for the employer.
 Some courts have found that a service animal can provide a “reasonable accommodation,” thus raising the possibility that the ADA may require an employer to allow a service animal in the workplace under the right circumstances.

 Fortunately, Colorado law is much clearer.
-Indeed, Section § 24-34-803, C.R.S., expressly provides that a qualified individual with a disability has the right to be accompanied at all times by a service into the individual’s place of employment.
+Indeed, Section § 24-34-803, C.R.S., expressly provides that a qualified individual with a disability has the right to be accompanied at all times by a service animal into the individual’s place of employment.
 Moreover, the statute makes clear that an employer must make reasonable accommodations to allow the presence of the service animal unless to do so would cause an undue hardship.
 As a result, in Colorado at least, there is no question that service dogs are required to be allowed in the workplace.

 It is unlawful and illegal for anyone to deny access to a service animal or to threaten to interfere with any of the rights of a disabled person who is accompanied by a service animal.
 Similarly, it is against the law to punish or attempt to punish someone for exercising or attempting to exercise any of their rights relating to the use of a service animal.
 Thus, an employer who violates an employee’s rights with respect to a service animal could face civil and criminal liability for their violation.